DHTMLX/gantt-docs/data/api/gantt_changelightboxtype.md

 @descr:
 The method repaints the lightbox and if possible saves all the input.
 For rebuilding the structure, the method uses the [configuration for the specified type](desktop/default_edit_form.md).

-If the old type is the same as the type in the parameter, the method returns `true` and does nothing.
+If the type of the lightbox is the same as the type in the parameter, the method does not repaint the lightbox.

 @relatedapi:
 api/gantt_onlightboxchange_event.md